Ali-Hamza-An5ari/Ali-Hamza-An5ari/README.md

 ### Hi there 👋

-I am a ✨ _MERN Stack developer_ ✨
+I am a ✨ _.NET Core developer_ ✨

 - 🔭 I’m currently working on Fiverr and Upwork
-- 🌱 I’m currently learning ReactJs, NodeJs, Mongodb and ExpressJs
+- 🌱
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...
 - 📫 How to reach me